Step 1 - Refining the Idea

 Office of Research

-After discussing your project with your department and college, notify the Office of Research of your intention to apply for external funding by sending a link to the program to which you intend to apply to email@example.com no later than 10 days before the sponsor’s deadline.
+After discussing your project with your department and college, notify the Office of Research of your intention to apply for external funding by sending a link to the program to which you intend to apply to firstname.lastname@example.org at least two weeks before the sponsor’s deadline.
 An Office of Research staff member will contact you to discuss how the office can support your proposal.
 In most cases, the next step is to review program guidelines and develop a timeline for completing and submitting the proposal.

 After you have communicated your intent to apply, an Office of Research staff member will contact you to discuss how the office can support your proposal.
 In most cases, the next step is to review program guidelines and develop a timeline for completing and submitting the proposal.